ngrison/Excel-IP-Functions/README.md

 - They required Excel 365
 - They only support IPv4

+NEW: 15/04/2025 "ip.filter_include" and "ip.filter_exclude" to filter a list of subnets that belong/don't belong to a supernet.

 ### Utilisation

 The functions are extremely easy to use.
 Just type "=ip." in a cell and all the available functions will be displayed.
 Most functions take input in the form of a dotted ip address (i.e. 192.168.0.1) or a dotted IP address and a prefix length (i.e. 192.168.0.1/24).
 There are functions to accept or return data from/to any other format (i.e. hostmask, netmask, binary,...).